 Fifteen µl of nuclease-free water, 25µl of OneTaq 2X Master Mix, and 2.5µl of Primer Mix (10uM Forward and Reverse) were added to the PCR tubes.
-To mix the solution pipettes were used to pull the solution up and down slowly.
+To mix the solution, pipettes were used to pull the solution up and down slowly.
 Seven and a half µl of the previous genomic DNA was added to the tubes.
 The PCR tubes were placed in a PCR machine to thermocycle.
 For initial denaturation, the temperature was set for 94 degrees Celsius at 4 minutes.
 For 30 cycles, it was set at 98 degrees Celsius for 10 seconds, 50 degrees Celsius for 15 seconds, and 72 degrees Celsius for 20 seconds.
 For final extension, it was set at 72 degrees Celsius for 5 minutes.

 Purification, restriction digest, and electrophoresis of PCR products

-For PCR purification, 250uL of Binding buffer was mixed with the previous PCR samples.
+For PCR (Polymerase Chain Reaction) purification, 250uL of Binding buffer was mixed with the previous PCR samples.
 The mixes were added to two spin filter columns and centrifuged for 1 minute at 13,000rpm (16,000xg).
 Flow through was discarded, 200uL of DNA Wash Buffer was added to the spin filters, and centrifuged for another minute at 13,000rpm.
 The previous step was repeated, and the spin filter was placed into a new 1.5mL tube.
 20uL of sterile water was added to the center of the spin filter, and a nanodrop was used to measure the DNA concentration and 260/280 values.

 For restriction enzyme digestion, each PCR product tubes had 5µl PCR product and 10µl MspI mix added to it and mixed with a pipette.
 The tubes were incubated for 45 minutes at 37 degrees Celsius.